Anthoni-Mathias/Noticia-Cidade/README.md

-# clone_spotfy
+Noticia Cidade
-Spotfy clone using HTML and CSS
+using HTML and CSS
+A simple project using only basic tools